The biharmonic heat operator on edge manifolds and non-linear fourth order equations: Short time existence of semi-linear equations of fourth order

 Thus, for any given $\epsilon >0$ we can estimate $\| e^{-t \Delta } u - u \|_0 \leq 2\epsilon C$ for $t^{1/4} < \epsilon \delta(\epsilon) / \|u\|_{0}$.
 This proves strong continuity of the biharmonic heat operator on $\mathscr{C}^0_{\textup{ie}}(M)$.
 It remains to prove the case $k=1$.
 Strong continuity of the biharmonic heat operator with respect to $\mathscr{C}^2_{\textup{ie}}(M)$ means $\| X(e^{-t\Delta_{\mathscr{F}}^2} u - u)\|_0 \to 0$ as $t\to 0$, for $u \in \mathscr{C}^2_{\textup{ie}}(M)$ and $X\in \mathcal{D}'$.
 If $X= \Delta$, this follows from the case $k=0$, since $\Delta e^{-t\Delta_{\mathscr{F}}^2} u = e^{-t\Delta_{\mathscr{F}}^2} \Delta u$ for $u \in \mathscr{C}^2_{\textup{ie}}(M)\subset \dom (\Delta_\mathscr{F})$.
 For $X \in \{\VV, \V\}$ the leading order of $\beta^*H$ at the front face is preserved under $X$, so that away from $\td$, the estimates reduce to the case $k=0$.

-Near $\td$, a priori $X$ leads to $\rho_\td^{-2}$ singular behaviour.
-However, integration by parts, exactly as worked out in detail in \cite{BDV:THE} allows to pass $X$ to $u$, so that the estimates again reduce to the case $k=0$.
+Near $\td$, a priori $XH$ admits $\rho_\td^{-2}$ singular behaviour at the temporal diagonal.
+However, integration by parts, exactly as worked out in detail in \cite{BDV:THE} allows to pass derivatives $X$ to $u$, so that the estimates again reduce to the case $k=0$.
 We write down the argument for completeness.
 The edge vector fields obey the following transformation rules in projective coordinates \eqref{d-coord} near the temporal diagonal

 By Proposition \ref{heat}

 where $G$ is bounded in its entries, and in fact infinitely vanishing as $|(S, U, Z)|\to \infty$, and $h = h\left( \eta, x(1-\eta S), y-x\eta U, z-\eta Z, x, y, z \right)$ is a bounded distribution on $\mathscr{M}^2_h$.
 We consider $|| x \partial_x ( e^{-t \Delta} u - u )||_0$.
 Using stochastic completeness of the heat kernel, we find